nemophrost/code-guide/README.md

 #### Prefixed properties

-When using vendor prefixed properties, indent each property such that the value lines up vertically for easy multi-line editing.
+When using vendor prefixed properties, indent (with spaces) each property such that the value lines up vertically for easy multi-line editing.

 ````css
 .selector {